How to Make Winning Decisions

 When all you have is a hammer, everything looks like a nail.

 while expecting different results.
-I assume you're reading this because
+I assume you are reading this because

 you want different results.
 Perhaps you make decisions based on the

-same types of analysis.
-Perhaps you're wondering when you'll see the
+same types of information, discussion and analysis.
+Perhaps you are wondering when you will see the

 different results you want.